• Skip to primary navigation

 • In a food processor, add all ingredients and blend until smooth.
 You will need to scrape down the sides several times to ensure everything has been processed evenly.

 • Spoon out a tablespoon of the mixture and roll in your wet hands (use small amounts of water at a time to wet hands).
-Each ball should be about 1-2 bite sized.
-Roll the ball in your desired coating and place on a lined tray.
-Repeat until all is complete.
-Ensure balls are not touching each other in the tray.
-Cover the tray lightly with baking paper and place in the fridge, for at least two hours, overnight yields best results.
-Enjoy cold.
+Each ball should be about 1-2 bite-sized pieces.
+Roll the ball in your desired coating (see the suggestions I made in the above article) and place it on a parchment-lined tray.
+Repeat until all of the mixture has been used.
+Ensure balls are not touching each other on the tray.

 Video